AlbertoSabater/AlbertoSabater.github.io/about.md

 Hi!
 I am a Computer Engineer who is currently starting in the world of Data Science and Machine Learning.

-I studied a 4 year Bachelor's Degree in Computer Engineering at the University of Zaragoza (Spain).
+I studied a 4-year Bachelor's Degree in Computer Engineering at the University of Zaragoza (Spain).
 Here was where my passion for Machine Learning and Data Science started.

 Now, I am studying a Master in Engineering Decision Making at the Rey Juan Carlos University (Madrid, Spain).